Xpost2000/cranklang/README.md

 # CrankLang

+NOTE: most of this is actually just a "TODO list" right now, although at the moment a subset of the language features compile.

 This is a basic alternate C-syntax sort of language.

 I don't really advise using this because it's a toy language but at least you